junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 They turn to Cas, eyes quietly waiting for an answer.

 "I do not know," Cas says, grimacing.
-"Without the balance of Heaven, depending on the King of Hell, the Gate may open, demons and corrupted souls can escape to the surface, walking among the live, wreaking the Earth."
+"Without the balance of Heaven, depending on the King of Hell, the Gate may open, demons and corrupted souls can escape to the surface, walking among the living, wreaking the Earth."

 "The Earth will just become the living Hell," Bobby murmurs.